-Ideally, career services can help students from the first semester in figuring out what type of work they will find fulfilling (which may or may not be related to their major), coordinate on-campus recruitment, and offer workshops on everything from professional correspondence to networking.
+Ideally, career services can help students from the first semester.
+This included figuring out what type of work they will find fulfilling (which may or may not be related to their major), coordinating on-campus recruitment, and offering workshops on everything from professional correspondence to networking.

 Evaluating Career Services in College